 Hence it feels good to see some kind of free projects by crypto enthusiasts.
 Thus a convenient solution if you are a lazy bug and don’t want to mess around.
 They offers all these security features of exchanges, which often prevents yourself from logging in.

 Silex – An extra layer of safety for your API keys

 The API keys are stored encrypted on your laptop and you only need a PIN code.
 The PIN code is just guaranteeing that someone who steals your laptop cannot access your funds before you have time to realize it and cancel your API keys.

-Not all exchanges are created equal and at this stage of development, not all exchanges allow all operations.
-That being said, in its current version, 7 different exchanges have been integrated: Binance, GDAX, Bittrex, Kraken, Kucoin, Poloniex, Cryptopia.
+Not all exchanges are created equal and at this stage of development.
+Thus do not all exchanges allow all operations.
+Once again that being said, in its current version, 7 different exchanges have been integrated: Binance, GDAX, Bittrex, Kraken, Kucoin, Poloniex, Cryptopia.

-You can give a try, just go to http://silexapp.com and click download.
+You can give a try, just go to and click download.
 The website misses yet all the needed information, but you can fiddle through it.
-I think this is a nice engaged private project, worth looking after if you are in search of a free Coinigy alternative.
+I think this is a nice engaged private project, worth looking after if you are in search of a free Coinigyalternative.